candy-lang/candy/language/language.md

 - static initializer block
 - overflow operators
 - chained comparison
-- implicit multiplication: a literal number before an identifier creates an implicit multiplication: `2 apples` is equivalent to `2 * apples`
+- implicit multiplication: a literal number before an identifier creates an implicit multiplication: `2 apples` is equivalent to `2 * apples`.
+Works gracefully for units: `2 days + 3 minutes`, `2.50 euro`
   - `2 to -2` is equivalent to `2.to(-2)`, not `2 * to - 2`?
   - what about `1 / 2 foo`?
-  - or rather postfix functions? `2 seconds + 3 minutes` and `2.50 euro`
 - for in collection literals:
   ```dart
   [